5 Preparation Tips For Filming Really Good Testimonial Videos

 4. Notify All On-Site Employees About Video Shoot

-If you’re filming at a customer or partner location, you’ll want to make sure that they notify their employees, even if they’re not in the video, prior to them showing up to a video shoot going on at the office.
-You’ll of course want to do same at your office if you’re filming an employee testimonial, or any video for that matter.
+If you’re filming at a customer or small business location, you’ll want to make sure that they notify their employees, even if they’re not in the video, before they show up to a Denver video production shoot going on at the office.
+You’ll, of course, want to do the same at your office if you’re filming an employee testimonial or any video for that matter.

-Notifying employees will help ensure that the office is clean and tidy if b-roll is being captured and gives them a heads-up so they too can dress appropriately, even if they’re only seen in the background.
-It also helps remind people to be extra quite that day.
+Notifying employees will help ensure that the office is clean and tidy if the b-roll is being captured and gives them a heads-up so they too can dress appropriately, even if they’re only seen in the background.
+It also helps remind people to be extra quiet that day.

-And just in case the video production company you hire doesn’t provide signage on the day of the shoot, it’s always a good idea to post signs that remind people that there’s a video shoot in progress and to shoot a company email about an hour before filming time.
-Doing this will remind people to be respective of their sound levels and help minimize potential background noises, while you work on enhancing your digital marketing campaign with the Denver video production company from start to finish.
+And just in case the video production company you hire doesn’t provide signage on the day of the shoot, it’s always a good idea to post signs that remind people that there’s a video shoot in progress and to send a company email about an hour before filming time.
+Doing this will remind people to be respectful of their sound levels and help minimize potential background noises, while you work on enhancing your digital marketing campaign with the Denver video production company from start to finish.

 5. Prep and Stage the Filming Area Before Your Talent Arrives

-If you’re working with a professional production company, you probably won’t have to worry much about prepping the filming area other than providing general direction to the producer and director.
-However, since you’ll be the ultimate owner of your video content, you’ll want to make sure to double check everything visually before the cameras start rolling.
+If you’re hiring a professional production company, you probably won’t have to worry much about prepping the filming area other than providing general direction to the producer and director.
+However, since you’ll be the ultimate owner of your video content, you’ll want to make sure to double-check everything visually before the cameras start rolling.
 Ultimately, it’s your responsibility that everything looks exactly how you want it.

-On occasion, minor details can be overlooked that you or the producer may not notice until the person editing your video begins editing the footage in post-production.
-Professional video cameras with high-quality lenses have the ability to pick up even the smallest details which is why you want to make sure the area you’ll be filming in is as clean as possible, especially any glass or windows.
+Occasionally, minor details can be overlooked that you or the producer may not notice until the person editing your video begins editing the footage in post-production.
+Professional video cameras with high-quality lenses have the ability to pick up even the most minor details, which is why you want to make sure the area you’ll be filming in is as clean as possible, especially any glass or windows.

 Also, be sure to remove any clutter or objects that may be distracting to viewers or visually unappealing.
 It’s not uncommon to remove personal items from the background.
-And if an item looks off in the camera frame don’t hesitate to re-position it or remove it all together, especially items that are casting unwanted shadows.
+And if an item looks off in the camera frame, don’t hesitate to re-position it or remove it altogether, especially things that are casting unwanted shadows.

-Unlike still photography, items captured in video can’t simply be “photo shopped” out.
-Well they can, but in some cases, it might be cheaper to just re-shoot then to edit out something that shouldn’t be there.
-If it’s something static and nothing crosses its path in the frame than it’s probably not a big deal, but still takes time to correct.
+Unlike still photography, items captured in the video can’t simply be “photoshopped” out.
+Well, they can, but in some cases, it might be cheaper just to re-shoot than to edit out something that shouldn’t be there.
+If it’s something static and nothing crosses its path in the frame, then it’s probably not a big deal but still takes time to correct.
 However, if that’s not the case, then it’s a whole different story.

-When it comes to producing really good testimonial videos you can only depend so much on the video production company you hire to film and produce them.
-Just like any other marketing deliverable, whether it be a web design to a full Denver video production, the amount of effort your contribute will greatly affect the outcome of what is delivered.
+When it comes to producing fantastic testimonial videos, you can only depend so much on the video production company you hire to film and produce them.
+Just like any other marketing deliverable, whether it be a web design to a full Denver video production, the amount of effort you contribute will greatly affect the outcome of what is delivered.
 And when it comes to video, you as the content owner, have the ability to greatly influence the final outcome by preparing your on-screen talent ahead of the video shoot.